The Last Hunt: Reception

 The film earned $1,750,000 in North American rental during its first year of release.
 It recorded admissions of 1,201,326 in France.

 According to MGM records, the film earned $1,604,000 in the US and Canada and $1,379,000 overseas, resulting in a loss of $323,000.

 In his March 1, 1956, review for The New York Times, Bosley Crowther wrote: “Buffaloes never looked lovelier than they do…in The Last Hunt, ...Great shaggy beasts with tiny soft eyes and heads like mahogany lions roam in huge herds across the landscape...
 Indeed, they appear so noble in their natural habitat on the western plains that it shocks one to sit in the theatre and see them deliberately slain.
 And that is what you see in this picture.... the killing that is witnessed by the audience is contemporary and real.
 It is the annual "thinning" of the protected herd at Custer State Park in South Dakota, ...
 It is official and necessary killing, ...Even so...the cold-blooded shooting down of them as they stand in all their majesty and grandeur around a water hole...is startling and slightly nauseating. ...
 Of course, that is as it was intended, for The Last Hunt is aimed to display the low and demoralizing influence of a lust for slaughter upon the nature of man. ...But, unfortunately, what follows ... is mainly an account of bitter conflict between two hard-bitten buffalo-hunting men.
 One..is a bestial and brutal type who hates Indians and likes to kill them almost as much as he likes to kill buffaloes.
 The other...is a decent, deliberate sort of chap who has a high regard for the Indians and eventually for buffaloes.
 He develops, especially, a soft spot for a beautiful Indian girl...And while his companion..is alternately beating on the girl and making vain efforts to assault her, Mr. Granger is, ...working up his nerve to slug his pal. ....The picture has been made with clear devotion ....
 The equating of Indian-hating with a lust for slaughter is morally good.
 But it does seem to take Mr. Granger an awfully long time to get around to freezing out Mr. Taylor.
 That's the way sermons sometimes go.”

 "The public couldn't stand it", said Brooks.
 "In England most of the scenes with the buffalo were cut out.
 In the States they couldn't stand it because of their own guilt...
 I learnt something very valuable: when you deal with a subject that is traditional, don't deny it to the public...
 If you want to do the real thing, the way the West really was, do it on a small budget and don't expect any miracles."

+Filmink called it "one of those supposedly liberal ‘50s Westerns that are actually really racist."